 Disseminating new knowledge as a scholar-teacher at doctoral, masters and undergraduate levels, and enabling inclusive educational opportunities around the world through accessible cyberlearning and open access seminars and venues

-Dr. Derrick L. Cogburn is Associate Professor at the School of International Service at American University and is affiliated with the AU School of Communication.
+Dr. Derrick L. Cogburn is Associate Professor at the School of International Service and Kogod School of Business at American University and is affiliated with the AU School of Communication.
 His research and teaching includes: global information and communication technology and socio-economic development; multistakeholder institutional mechanisms for Internet governance; transnational policy networks and epistemic communities; and the socio-technical infrastructure for geographically distributed collaboration in knowledge work.
-Dr. Cogburn has just returned from an extended sabbatical where he served as a visiting professor in the Department of Political Science at Ateneo de Manila University in the Philippines, on the Faculty of Creative Multimedia at Multimedia University in Cyberjaya, Malaysia, and at the International Institute for Public Policy and Management (INPUMA) at the University of Malaya in Kuala Lumpur, Malaysia.
-This semester, Dr. Cogburn is teaching his virtual graduate seminar on Big Data Analytics and Text Mining in International Affairs Research.
-This summer he will be teaching a graduate seminar on intercultural communication, which will also be taught entirely online (through American University's participation in the 2U platform).
+In 2016 Dr. Cogburn took an extended sabbatical where he served as a visiting professor in the Department of Political Science at Ateneo de Manila University in the Philippines, on the Faculty of Creative Multimedia at Multimedia University in Cyberjaya, Malaysia, and at the International Institute for Public Policy and Management (INPUMA) at the University of Malaya in Kuala Lumpur, Malaysia.
+This semester, Dr. Cogburn is teaching his virtual graduate seminar on Big Data Analytics and Text Mining and the capstone Practicum for the Master of Science in Analytics, through American University's participation in the 2U platform.

 My teaching philosophy sees research and teaching as being closely inter-related, and focuses on three major thrusts, which reflect my ongoing research interests and activities: (1) accessible multistakeholder global governance for ICTs; (2) geographically distributed collaborative work and learning; and (3) big data analytics and text mining in international affairs.